 How Does CPAP Work?

 In the simplest terms, a CPAP machine helps you breathe as you sleep.

 CPAP stands for continuous positive airway pressure.
 Light air pressure from the CPAP machine helps make sure your airway doesn’t close and interrupt your breathing as you sleep.

 The CPAP machine has a small motor that blows air into a tube that connects to a mask that covers your nose and mouth, or in some cases just your nose.

 People with moderate to severe COPD may use a CPAP at the hospital to help with sudden, intense symptoms or at home to help with sleep and to keep oxygen levels up and remove carbon dioxide.

 Regular CPAP use doesn’t always help people with COPD.
 Talk to your doctor about whether a CPAP machine is right for your COPD.

 What If You Have COPD and Sleep Apnea?

 Your doctor might call this “overlap syndrome.”
 It means you have both COPD and sleep apnea.

 OSA happens when your windpipe closes and stops your breathing for a few seconds as you sleep.
 This can happen hundreds of times a night.
 Though it can affect anyone, it’s more likely after age 40.
 You might notice grogginess in the daytime with this condition.
-Extra body fat could be one reason for sleep apnea, but it’s not the only reason.
+Obesity could be one reason for sleep apnea, but it’s not the only reason.